-Wheeler starts campus COVID-19 rapid testing this January
+Wheeler holds campus community COVID-19 rapid testing.

 Expanded Health Centers for Fall 2020!
 Two Locations!